-- An S&P Global Ratings short-term issue credit rating is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific financial obligation having an original maturity of no more than 365 days.
+- An S&P Global Ratings short-term issue credit rating is generally assigned to those obligations considered short-term in the relevant market.
 The following summarizes the rating categories used by S&P Global Ratings for short-term issues: - "A-1" A short-term obligation rated "A-1" is rated in the highest category by S&P Global Ratings.
 The obligor's capacity to meet its financial commitments on the obligation is strong.
 Within this category, certain obligations are designated with a plus sign (+).
 This indicates that the obligor's capacity to meet its financial commitment on these obligations is extremely strong. - "A-2" A short-term obligation rated "A-2" is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher rating categories.
 However, the obligor's capacity to meet its financial commitments on the obligation is satisfactory. - "A-3" A short-term obligation rated "A-3" exhibits adequate protection parameters.
 However, adverse economic conditions or changing circumstances are more likely to weaken an obligor's capacity to meet its financial commitments on the obligation. - "B" A short-term obligation rated "B" is regarded as vulnerable and has significant speculative characteristics.
 The obligor currently has the capacity to meet its financial commitments; however, it faces major ongoing uncertainties that could lead to the obligor's inadequate capacity to meet its financial commitments. - "C" A short-term obligation rated "C" is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitments on the obligation. - "D" A short-term obligation rated "D" is in default or in breach of an imputed promise.
 For non-hybrid capital instruments, the "D" rating category is used when payments on an obligation are not made on the date due, unless S&P Global Ratings believes that such payments will be made within any stated grace period.
 However, any stated grace period longer than five business days will be treated as five business days.
 The "D" rating also will be used upon the filing of a bankruptcy petition or the taking of a similar action and where default on an obligation is a virtual certainty, for example due to automatic stay provisions.
-An obligation's rating is lowered to "D" if it is subject to a distressed exchange offer.
+A rating on an obligation is lowered to "D" if it is subject to a distressed exchange offer.

 Local Currency and Foreign Currency Ratings - S&P Global Ratings' issuer credit ratings make a distinction between foreign currency ratings and local currency ratings.
-An issuer's foreign currency rating will differ from its local currency rating when the obligor has a different capacity to meet its obligations denominated in its local currency, vs. obligations denominated in a foreign currency.
+A foreign currency rating on an issuer will differ from the local currency rating on it when the obligor has a different capacity to meet its obligations denominated in its local currency, versus obligations denominated in a foreign currency.

-Moody's Investors Service ("Moody's") short-term ratings are forward-looking opinions of the relative credit risks of financial obligations with an original maturity of thirteen months or less and reflect both on the likelihood of a default on contractually promised payments and the expected financial loss suffered in the event of default.
+Moody's Investors Service ("Moody's") short-term ratings are forward-looking opinions of the relative credit risks of financial obligations with an original maturity of thirteen months or less and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.